broadinstitute/scripts_notebooks_fossa/README.md

 ## 3. Details for each folder

+### 0. Metadata
+**metadata folder:**
+Notebooks and executable programs to:

+    1. Generate a metadata file from layout of a plate containing all the info about the assay (**metadata_from_layout_program**);

+    2. Generate a load csv file with the location of the images split by channel, and metadata info from Plate, Well, and Site.

 ### 1. Profile generator for CellProfiler and DeepProfiler outputs
 **profiles folder:**
 It has one folder for each software output, but the idea is the same for both.
 There are two notebooks: